ParkerLab/bioinf545/README.md

 echo "This is another command."
 ```

-To run each command, copy the entire line _after_ the `$` and paste it
+To run each command, copy the entire line and paste it
 into a shell window on the class workstation.

 ## <a name="setup"></a>Setting up your workspace

 Open up a terminal session and create a working directory under your
-home directory by copying and pasting the commands after the dollar
+home directory by copying and pasting the commands below:
-signs below:

 ```bash
 export LAB_DIR=~/bioinf545/labs/atac-seq